Severe Weather (K-12 and Higher Ed)

 - Social Media Materials, Heat Guidebooks, Online Class, and More

-- Heat Wave Safety
+- Extreme Heat Safety

 - IHSA Specific Guidelines for Managing Heat and Heat Illness